Providing world-class events since 2006

 - Pete Cooper (Pavisade)

-- Our panel moderated by Neal Croft will discuss top geopolitical risks and trends, risk mitigation strategies and how better insights can turn risk into opportunity.
+Our panel moderated by Neal Croft discussed top geopolitical risks and trends, risk mitigation strategies and how better insights can turn risk into opportunity.

 - Neal Croft (Willis Towers Watson)

 - Paul Davidson (Willis Towers Watson: Financial Solutions)

 - Amalia Khachatryan (Oxford Analytica)

 Time and Location: 05 December 2019 / The Willis Towers Watson Building Auditorium, 51 Lime Street, London EC3M 7DQ.

 Loughborough University and the Willis Research Network (WRN) hosted a conference bringing together a range of perspectives on the business application of Artificial Intelligence (AI) and its role in the ongoing digital transformation of the insurance industry.
 The goal was to look beyond the day to day business decision-making and examine the broader challenges of employing AI, the implication for business models and to address some of the organisational and public policy challenges to effective use of these new technologies.
 We had a mix of top university researchers and industry practitioners participating as both presenters and panellists to enhance our depth of knowledge around AI and the use of AI in our industry.